NithushanUthayarasa/CyberThreat-Financial-Loss-Prediction-AI/README.md

 # 🔐 Cyber Threats & Financial Loss Prediction (2015–2024)

 An **end-to-end machine learning project** that predicts **financial losses caused by cybersecurity threats** using structured global incident data.
-The project implements a **complete ML pipeline (Step 1 → Step 10)**, starting from raw data cleaning and ending with automated best-model deployment.
+The project implements a complete ML pipeline (**Step 1 → Step 10**), starting from raw data cleaning and ending with automated best-model deployment.

 ---

 ## 📌 Project Overview

 Cybersecurity incidents are escalating worldwide, resulting in billions of dollars in financial losses across industries.
-Predicting these losses is challenging because they are influenced by multiple interconnected factors, including:
+Estimating these losses is difficult because they depend on multiple interconnected factors, including:

 - Attack type
 - Industry vulnerabilities
 - Incident resolution time

-This project delivers a **complete machine learning pipeline** that transforms raw incident data into actionable insights.
-The system is built to:
+This project delivers a **comprehensive machine learning pipeline** that transforms raw incident data into actionable insights.
+The system is designed to:

 - **Estimate financial losses** from cyber threats with high accuracy
-- **Identify high‑risk events** using regression and classification approaches
+- **Identify high-risk events** using regression and classification approaches
-- **Compare and benchmark multiple models** to ensure robust performance
+- **Benchmark multiple models** to ensure robust performance
-- **Deploy the best model automatically**, making the solution production‑ready and reproducible
+- **Deploy the best model automatically**, making the solution production-ready and reproducible

 ---

 ## 🚨 Problem Statement

-Organizations struggle to accurately quantify financial losses from cyber attacks because traditional risk assessment methods fail to capture the **complex, non-linear relationships** between:
+Organizations struggle to quantify financial losses from cyber attacks because traditional risk assessment methods fail to capture the **complex, non-linear relationships** between:

 - Diverse and evolving cyber threat types
 - Variations in incident resolution times